Problems with housemates

 stop someone you've invited from staying overnight

-You're responsible for the behaviour of your guests.
-Your landlord could try to evict you if a guest breaks the terms of your tenancy agreement.
-For example, if they damage the property or break the law.
+Your landlord could try to evict you if a guest breaks your tenancy agreement.

-If a housemate is not paying rent
+If a housemate stops paying rent

-If you have an individual tenancy, you're only responsible for your own share of the rent.
-Your landlord cannot ask you for money if a housemate does not pay their share.
+If you have an individual tenancy, you're only responsible for your share of the rent.

-In a joint tenancy, you are all equally responsible for any unpaid rent if one person does not pay their share.
-The landlord could take action to evict all of you and get the money back from any of you.
+Your landlord could take action to evict all of you and get the money back from any of you.

 If someone wants you to leave

 You have fewer rights if you are a lodger.
-For example, if you pay rent to another housemate but you do not have a tenancy agreement.
-They only need to give you a reasonable amount of notice to leave and do not need to go to court to evict you.
+For example, if you pay rent to a housemate but you do not have a tenancy agreement.

 Contact your council if you're a lodger and you're facing eviction.